Top 6 Easiest States to Get PR in Australia in 2026

 1. Tasmania

-- Separate Processes for Nomination and Visa Application: The process of state nomination and visa application are distinct.
+The process of state nomination and visa application is distinct.
 The Tasmanian Government evaluates your state nomination application, while the Department of Home Affairs assesses your visa application.

 Additionally, if you're nominated for a Subclass 491 Skilled Work Regional (Provisional) visa, future nomination for a permanent Subclass 190 Skilled Nominated visa won't be applicable.
 Instead, the Subclass 491 visa acts as a route to permanent residency through the Subclass 191 (Skilled Regional) visa.

-Tasmania Eligibility Requirements for State Nomination
+Eligibility Requirements for State Nomination: Tasmania

 - Be under 45 years old.